batatas-fritas/scp-294/README.md

   extra_effects:
   # Whether or not the player explodes after drinking.
     player_explode: false
+    # Whether or not it will generate an explosion once you ask for the drink
+    explode_on_dispensing: false
     # Whether or not the player gains Ahp.
 Set this to 0 if no Ahp.
     ahp_gain: 0
     # Whether or not the player gains/loses stamina.
 Value between -1 and 1.
 0 for no change.